-This crazy printing and low rate has stimulated the general economy, pushing up investment vehicles like stocks, crypto and real estate, and other stores of value like art and old whiskey.
+This crazy printing and low rates have stimulated the general economy, pushing up investment vehicles like stocks, crypto and real estate, and other stores of value like art and old whiskey.

 However, the party is ending.
 At this point, yearly inflation is hitting record highs of over 9%, which is way higher than the target inflation of roughly 2%. (source)

-Worldwide, the banks are tightening the money-printing and raising interest rates.
+Worldwide, banks are tightening the money-printing and raising interest rates.
 The music is about to stop.

 This will without a doubt send us into a recession.

 A recession is the only way to decrease demand enough to stop inflation from turning into “hyperinflation”.

 Recessions are long periods of time where stocks, crypto, real estate etc. decrease in value relative to the U.S. Dollar.
 Basically, assets fall in price because tons of people try to sell them to get cash.

 And know this about recessions: Cash is king!

 Having some cold hard cash sitting on the sidelines can be the difference between being screwd by the recession, or planting the seeds that will bring you success in the future.

 I guess what I’m trying to say is this: